Consulting

 Ian has contributed Chapters to 2 books:

-• Preserving Rural Landscapes in Planning Australia - An Overview of Urban and Regional Planning edited by Susan Thompson and published by Cambridge University 2007.
+• Preserving Rural Landscapes in Planning Australia - An Overview of Urban and Regional Planning edited by Susan Thompson and published by Cambridge University 2nd Edition 2012.
 This book won the National PIA Award for Excellence in Planning Scholarship in 2008.

 • Growing Food and Growing Houses in Preserving Rural Landscapes: Issues and Solutions edited by Robertson and Watts published by CSIRO Publishing in 1999.